 Dairy MAX Driving Engagement, Trust and Sales in Schools

 School Marketing uses a youth wellness strategy to determine school districts with the most opportunity to increase dairy sales, drive program participation, promote dairy nutrition and create youth wellness champions.
-Dairy MAX employs a team of school wellness professionals who have over 133 years of combined experience to help achieve these goals by approaching school districts with one of three programs: Fuel Up to Play 60, Dairy Dollars for Schools and Built with Chocolate Milk.
+Dairy MAX employs a team of school wellness professionals who have over 133 years of combined experience to help achieve these goals by approaching school districts with one of three programs: Fuel Up to Play 60, Dairy Dollars for Schools and Built w/ chocolate milk.
 Many members of this team have backgrounds in school child nutrition, nutrition and dietetics, or nutrition policy, which allows them to connect with and understand their audience.

 This year Dairy MAX engaged with school districts through contests and events designed to encourage Fuel Up to Play 60 participation.
 A regionwide contest strategy was created to offer “VIP For a Day” events in Dallas, Houston and Denver NFL markets.
 Other events for selected schools included Breakfast Games, Excellence Awards and Touchdown Celebrations where NFL players, health and wellness professionals and dairy farmers highlighted the nutritional goodness of dairy foods through the farm to fridge story.